toannguyenhue92/simple-spring-mvc/README.md

-Basic config for Sping MVC
+Basic config for Spring MVC